revoltgames/revoltgames.github.io/docs/terra/get-lands.md

 # Get Lands

-The `/api/lands/` routes return `land` entities, which represent hexagonal terrains indexed by h3geo.
+The `/api/lands/` routes return `land` entities, which represent hexagonal terrains indexed on h3.
 All lands have an [h3 resolution](https://h3geo.org/docs/core-library/restable/) of 8.
 Lands are the building block of Terra and are associated to a `closest city` and to `biomes` .

 ## Get lands by ids